Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Introduction

 \subsubsection{FL and O-RAN}

 To predict data traffic of O-RAN slices, \cite{9771700} proposes a slicing-based user selection FL algorithm.
-To extend \cite{9771700}, researchers introduce an FL algorithm that minimizes model training latency for O-RAN orchestration \cite{9954307}.
-Recent efforts have proposed federated deep reinforcement learning techniques to automate network slicing management and orchestration of O-RAN slices \cite{10352133,10001658,rezazadeh2023intelligible}.
-However, these works completely differ from ours since they \textit{utilized FL for O-RAN orchestration} while we use the \textit{potentials of O-RAN to facilitate the execution of FL} in a dynamic environment.
+Further, a hierarchical FL-based resource allocation scheme and network slicing for O-RAN has been proposed in~\cite{qiao2025resource}.
+However, these works differ from ours since they \textit{utilize FL for O-RAN orchestration} while we use the \textit{potentials of O-RAN to facilitate the execution of FL} in dynamic wireless networks.